Mercury - 150 FourStroke

 4.88-Inch Torpedo Gear Case.
-The Mercury 150 uses the same gear case employed on the 300-hp Verado to provide durability and long life.
-This becomes particularly important at high speed in a chop when the boat may catch air or when running over an obstruction.
+This beefy gear case becomes particularly important at high speed in a chop when the boat may catch air or when running over an obstruction.

 Look closely to see the nipple of the oil release device (A).
 A half turn (B) of the nut is all that is needed to drain the oil into a clear plastic tube and a container -- no mess!

 The oil filter (A) can be unscrewed without a tool, but since it is horizontal it will drip some oil.
 Mercury has installed a drip pan (B) to catch the oil.
 By putting the same plastic tube (C) as used above on the drain hole this oil, too, can be removed without mess.
 The base of the dipstick (D) can be seen.
 All maintenance items are color-coded.

 No Mess Oil-Change System.
 The Merc 150 has a special valve that fits a plastic tube to easily drain the engine oil into a container without making a mess.
 The oil filter can be easily removed without special tools and just below it is a "spill tray" to receive the oil that unavoidably will seep out of the horizontal filter.
 The tray can also be fitted with the same plastic tube to run the filter spillage into a container.

 Heavy-Duty Transom Brackets.
 One place where Mercury engineers decided not to save weight was on the transom bracket, in fact it is 22% heavier than that found on its prime competitor.